 We have more from Chicago:

-- While White and Giddey were injured during Monday’s game, big man Zach Collins was hurt sometime before it occurred.
+- While White and Giddey were injured during Monday’s game, big man Zach Collins was hurt sometime before tip-off.
 Head coach Billy Donovan said the 28-year-old center has a sprained big toe and will likely be out at least a week, though there is not yet an official timetable for Collins’ return, per Will Gottlieb of CHGO Bulls (Twitter link).

 - Forward Patrick Williams has largely been out of the rotation of late with Donovan opting for a double-big bench unit featuring Collins and Jalen Smith.
 Williams admitted he wasn’t thrilled with the demotion, per Cowley, but he handled it professionally and said he would be ready Monday with Collins out.
 “For sure, 100%,” Williams said of taking advantage of the opportunity.
 “Obviously you don’t want guys to go down.
 We all love Zach and what he brings to the game.
 It’s definitely an opportunity for someone to step up and if he calls my number I’m ready.”
 The 24-year-old wound up playing 21 minutes in the blowout loss.